AkshatDev/Obsidian/Self_help/The_48_laws_of_power/Daily_summary/The_48_laws_of_power_Summary.md

 **Never put too much trust in friends, learn how to use enemies.**

-# Daily summary 19 May 2024 -
+# Daily summary  2 Jun 2024 -

-**Rule 2.
+**Law 2.
 Never put too much faith in friends, learn how to use enemies.**
 Be wary of friends - they betray you more quickly for they are easily aroused to envy.
 They also become spoiled and tyrannical.
 But hire a former enemy and he will be more loyal than a friend, because he has more to prove.
 In fact, you have more to fear from friends than from enemies.
 If you have no enemies, find a way to make them.

 You often do not know your friends as well as you imagine.
 Friends often agree on things to avoid an argument.